tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/system-gmm.md

 - `collapse = TRUE` reduces the number of instruments to avoid overfitting the model

 {{% tip %}}
-- For further details, refer to the [pgmm documentation](https://rdrr.io/cran/plm/man/pgmm.html).
+For further details on arguments you can use within the function, refer to the [pgmm documentation](https://rdrr.io/cran/plm/man/pgmm.html).
 {{% /tip %}}

 ## Interpreting the output